MaxBuster380/Hexavect/README.md

 <dependency>
     <groupId>com.github.MaxBuster380</groupId>
     <artifactId>Hexavect</artifactId>
-    <version>release-1.0.2</version>
+    <version>release-1.1.0</version>
 </dependency>
 ```

 ### III - Tutorial

-In this library, you'll find a single class : **HexagonVector**, which can both represent position and movement on the plane.
+In this library, you'll find a single class : **HexagonVector**,
+a data class which can both represent position and movement on the plane.
-HexagonVector acts like a **value** rather than an object, meaning an instance never changes.
+HexagonVector acts like a **value** rather than an object,
+meaning an instance never changes.
-Note that a hexagon is **not subdividable**, unlike a square or triangle, so all operations are done with integers.
+Note that a hexagon is **not subdividable**,
+unlike a square or triangle, so all operations are done with integers.

 It provides 7 class constants to do operations with :
  - **ORIGIN**, center of the plane.